sanjeevr5/blog/_pages/NLP.md

 ## [6.
 Distributed Pytorch learning on MS Azure Platform - Multiclass classification](https://github.com/sanjeevr5/NLP_Excercises/blob/main/Distributed_Training_Azure_PyTorch.ipynb)

 1. This activity is performed on AG News dataset.
 There are 4 labels.
-2. 2d Max Pooling layer is used as the feeder layer for the SOFTMAX layer.
+2. 2D Max Pooling layer is used as the feeder layer for the SOFTMAX layer.
 3. Very fast to train and showing decent results for just 2 epochs and the size of the network is small compared to the above representations.
 4. Uses Azure Machine Learning with compute clusters for distributed training.
-Uses CPUs only and can be changed to GPU (NV) series clusters with a single change of the code.
 5. **Uses Service Principal Mechanism for authentication and docker containers for training